OutSystems/docs-howtos/src/development/data-grid/reactive/data-grid-react-api-ref.md

 ### SetValidationStatus { #Client_SetValidationStatus }

-Responsible for defining a specific cell as valid/invalid and showing an error message to the user when the content of that same cell is invalid.
+Defines a specific cell as valid/invalid and displays an error message to the user when the content of that same cell is invalid.

-*Inputs*
+**Inputs**

 GridWidgetId
 :   Type: mandatory, Text.